btzy/nativefiledialog-extended/README.md

 - Zlib licensed
 - Friendly names for filters (e.g. `C/C++ Source files (*.c;*.cpp)` instead of `(*.c;*.cpp)`) on platforms that support it
 - Automatically append file extension on platforms where users expect it
+- Support for setting a default folder path
+- Support for setting a default file name (e.g. `Untitled.c`)
 - Consistent UTF-8 support on all platforms
 - Native character set (UTF-16 `wchar_t`) support on Windows
 - Initialization and de-initialization of platform library (e.g. COM (Windows) / GTK (Linux)) decoupled from dialog functions, so applications can choose when to initialize/de-initialize
 - Multiple file selection support (for file open dialog)
-- Support setting a default file path
 - Support for Vista's modern `IFileDialog` on Windows
 - No third party dependencies
 - Visual Studio and Xcode project files
 - Works alongside [SDL2](http://www.libsdl.org) on all platforms
-- Optional C++ wrapper with `unique_ptr` auto-freeing semantics, for those using this library from C++
+- Optional C++ wrapper with `unique_ptr` auto-freeing semantics and optional parameters, for those using this library from C++

 **Comparison with original Native File Dialog:**